MichaelWehar/ChessBrancher/README.md

 More Suggestions:

-a.
-Option for collapsing a branch.
+4. Option for collapsing a branch.

-b.
-Remove a branch.
+5. Remove a branch.

-c.
-Note taking (comments for position).
+6. Note taking (comments for position).

-d.
-Tick Mark, to indicate, the move is already analyzed.
+7. Tick Mark, to indicate, the move is already analyzed.

-e.
-Get a list of moves (from the start FEN) or the latest FEN for  any position.
+8. Get a list of moves (from the start FEN) or the latest FEN for  any position.

 Thank you very much to Tamal for providing many of these great suggestions!